knetikmedia/knetikcloud-javascript-client/docs/GamificationLeaderboardsApi.md

 Retrieves leaderboard details and paginated entries

 The context type identifies the type of entity (i.e., &#39;activity&#39;) being tracked on the leaderboard.
 The context ID is the unique ID of the actual entity tracked by the leaderboard.
-Sorting is based on the fields of LeaderboardEntryResource rather than the returned LeaderboardResource.
+Sorting is based on the fields of LeaderboardEntryResource rather than the returned LeaderboardResource. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY

 ### Example
 ```javascript